Campaign of the Month: August 2014

 Brother Garnier awoke from torpor a week later to find himself in the care of the Concord.
 Obviously stricken with grief over the loss of his fellows, he was nonetheless stoic in accepting their loss.
 He remained with the coterie for a further week while he recovered his strength and hunted the remains of Sir Virgilio, and in that time he developed a kind regard for his fellow Templar, Brother Alaric, as well as Sir Gunthar.
 To them he explained that the Knights of the Blood existed to destroy the enemies of Clan Ventrue, and while the Daeva were chief among their foes, others who were clearly the catspaws of the Secret Masters were also periodically hunted also.
 Siegfried and Hrothulf were among these, and his Order would likely continue their hunt once their spoor was found again.

-He was glad to find that Virgilio had not gone to the Final Death.
-As luck would have it, after dashing itself into a broken ruin on the cliffs below the pass the older Ventrue fell into a deep pool and the weight of his armour carried him to the bottom, safe from the rays of the sun.
+The crafty Gangrel knight was the one to locate the torpid form of Sir Virgilio.
+As luck would have it, after dashing itself into a broken ruin on the cliffs below the pass, the body of the knight-commander fell into a deep pool and the weight of his armour carried him to the bottom, safe from the rays of the sun.
 The damage was so grievous that Virgilio might not wake for many years, but he would return.
 In due course, after giving some advice to Sir Gunthar regarding the course of a true knight, Brother Garnier departed with his fallen friends.

 Embrace: AD 1071.